Throughout these difficult times, I thought you might like some fresh ideas to keep you going with your painting and drawing.

 I would love to see some of the Challenge results.

-Please email a photo to me, and they can go into the gallery:
+Please email a photo to me, and it can go into the gallery.

 Scroll down to end of page to leave a comment

 Rain hats, sun hats, woolly hats...with the changeable weather lately who knows which you will want next!

 Show us your favourite hat, or several hats, or even the hat you wish you had.